 Proof sketch: At first, we show that we can simulate each history-dependent randomised scheduler by a randomised counting scheduler (CR).
-In contrast to CD, these schedulers may be randomised, but, as CDs, only know the number of steps which have passed rather than the full history.
-For this, we use a result about discrete-time Markov chains.
+In contrast to CD, these schedulers may be randomised.
+However, as for CDs, decisions of these schedules only depend on the number of steps which have passed rather than on the full history.
+The fact that CR can simulate HR schedulers allows us to use a result about discrete-time Markov chains.
 Next, we show that Algorithm 1 cannot yield values which are larger than the maximal value resulting from such a CR.
 Then, we show that the algorithm does not return values which are larger than the value obtained by any CR plus the specified precision.

-Looking at the decisions the algorithm takes at Line 6, we can reconstruct a prefix of the decisions of a CD.
+Looking at the decisions the algorithm takes at Line 7, we can reconstruct a prefix of the decisions of a CD.
 By letting the precision approach 0, we can show that there is indeed a complete CD yielding the same value.

-The full proof can be found in Appendix A.
+The full proof can be found in the Appendix.

-Algorithm 1 generalises an approach from a previous paper about time-bounded reachability [39] using results by Kwiatkowska et al. [53].
+Algorithm 1 generalises an approach from a previous paper about time-bounded reachability [49] using results by Kwiatkowska et al. [63].
 Its correctness also proves that deterministic counting schedulers suffice to obtain optimal values, because the algorithm implicitly computes such a scheduler.